oracle/fmw-kubernetes/OracleUnifiedDirectorySM/kubernetes/helm/README.md

          Version:           18.09.8-ol
          ...

-The Oracle Unified Directory Service Manager Image for 12c should be loaded into Docker.
+The Oracle Unified Directory Services Manager Image for 12c should be loaded into Docker.
 Verify this by running the following:

         # docker images
         REPOSITORY        TAG                 IMAGE ID            CREATED             SIZE